mickael067/MMM-COVID19-SPARKLINE/README.md

 git pull
 ````

-Feel free to open any Issue :smiley:
+## Development

+Probably I will not actively maintain this plugin unless it breaks.
+If you want to modify it, that's great, please make a pull request.

 ## Thanks

-Thanks to Jose Forte and Seongnoh Sean Yi for their plugins, I borrowed heavily from your work to create this.
+Thanks to Jose Forte and Seongnoh Sean Yi for your plugins, I borrowed heavily from your work to create this derivative work.